macleginn/bivaltyp/content/languages/descriptions/Abaza.md

 ![P.A.'s photo]({{ site_url_j }}/images/Arkadiev.jpg "P.A.'s photo")

 The data were gathered in {{ data_collection_year }} in the village Inzhich-Chukun of the Abazinsky district of the Karachay-Cherkess Republic.
 They represent the Tapanta dialect.
+Different examples come from different native speakers, hence the variation in the shape of some morphemes, in particular, the declarative suffixes <span class="predicate-translation">*-ṭ/-d*</span> and <span class="predicate-translation">*-ṗ/-b*</span>.
 The Russian version of the questionnaire was used for elicitation.

 ## How to cite
 > Arkadiev, Peter.
 2021.
 Bivalent patterns in {{ language_external}}.